Esri/nearby-javascript/documentation/index.md

 The search for places uses category filters (e.g. “Hotel”, “Food”, “Pizza”) to find places matching these types near the current device location.
 The World Geocoding Service uses a hierarchical structure of categories allowing high-level concepts, like a category level 1 descriptor (e.g. “POI” for place of interest) to be searched as well as more specific category level 3 types like “Brazilian Food” or “Science Museum” to be used.
 The category filters and other search criteria are defined using the Locator APIs [`addressToLocations`](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-Locator.html#addressToLocations) method.

 The geocode parameters are configured with the maximum number of results to return, the desired categories, the device's current location, and [output fields](https://developers.arcgis.com/rest/geocode/api-reference/geocoding-service-output.htm#ESRI_SECTION1_42D7D3D0231241E9B656C01438209440) using the following pattern.
 Note that the geocoding service supports a specific list of categories defined [here](https://developers.arcgis.com/rest/geocode/api-reference/geocoding-category-filtering.htm#ESRI_SECTION1_502B3FE2028145D7B189C25B1A00E17B).
-In the Nearby App, we're interested in the top 20 results within a radius of 50 kilometers of the current location.
+In Nearby Places, we're interested in the top 20 results within a radius of 50 kilometers of the current location.

 ```js
 // src/data/places.ts